ClementBobin/obsidian/administra/Evaluating Project + Analyzing Variances.md

 ---

 ## ⚖️ **Benefits of Indicator Evaluation and Variance Analysis**

+> [!note] Early detection and correction of variances can save significant time and resources.

 - **Early Issue Identification**: Quickly detect problems and address them before they escalate.